romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are an administrator for your GitHub organization and need to make a secret available to multiple repositories.
+Q: You are an administrator for your GitHub organization and need to make a secret available to multiple repositories.
 How do you manage this secret?
 <details><summary>Show the answer</summary><p>

 - **Store the secret at the organization level and grant access to the required repositories**